rgreminger/tilburg-science-hub/docs/workflow/documenting-data.md

 ## Overview

-If your project contains data that has been newly created (i.e., which is not otherwise (publicly) available yet), you are required to include a documentation of that data in your project.
+If your project contains data that has been newly created (i.e., which is not otherwise (publicly) available yet; including *derived* data sets), you are required to include a documentation of that data in your project.

 Instances of "new data" may included, but are not restricted to be: